SamsonStarmerLee/TF2_Shaders/README.md

 ![Interior Detailing](Images/Interior_Detailing.png)

-In this scene, the characters are without weapons, so the effect is most noticable on leather surfaces, such as boots:
+In this scene, the characters are without weapons, so the effect is most noticeable on leather surfaces, such as boots:

 ![On Off](Images/PseudoPhong_OnOff.png)

-To prevent non-reflective surfaces from recieving these highlights, we use each charater's specular map to mask the effect.
+To prevent non-reflective surfaces from receiving these highlights, we use each character's specular map to mask the effect.
 You can see here how the Heavy's specular allows his bald head to appear shiny, but not the interior of his face where bright highlights would look strange.

 ![Specular](Images/Specular_Heavy.png)